kamyashethia/ScalaForThePotterhead/Options.md

 ```

 Yay -- we don't have a runtime error anymore!
-We simply get back a `None`.
+We simply get back a `class scala.None`, which represents to `None` class.

-Now, Let's see what happens if we cast some spells with our wand, and then call the `priorIncantato` function.
+Let's cast a spell with our wand, and then call the `priorIncantato` function.

 ```sh
 scala> wand.castSpell(expelliarmus)